 On Dogfooding*

 Over the last year I've built 17 different products.
-Each one was something that I thought could be useful to somebody else.
-And each time, no one wanted it badly enough (or at all).
-This, in addition to the current speed of AI, convinced me of many pivots.
+Each one was something that I thought could be useful to somebody else, and the majority of these no one wanted.
+For that reason, and a few others, I pivoted often:

-Consider this: an MLB batter has at maximum .2 seconds to react to a 100mph pitch.
-So, to ballpark a number (hell yeah that's a pun) for anyone not in the major leagues, you have approximately 0 seconds to decide whether to swing or not.
-With the current trajectory of AI, that's how much time it currently feels like you have to pick a good idea.
+If you haven't been following AI lately, here's a analog to how fast we're currently going: an MLB batter has at maximum .2 seconds to react to a 100mph pitch.
+So, to ballpark a number for anyone not in the major leagues, you have around 0 seconds to decide whether to swing or not.
+That's how much time it feels like you currently have to pick a good idea.

 So don't forget to dogfood.
 If you do, you'll more likely end up with something beautiful.